I just got a call that my wedding dress has arrived and is ready for my fitting! Ahhh!

 Frankly, the whole “White Architecture” thing makes me hungry for vanilla cake with buttercream frosting.
 Burp!

 Back to wedding dresses.
 When my friend Louisa was married in China, her dress was Lipstick Red silk.
 Wowza!
 And I could probably rock out a red wedding dress, myself.
 So why did I ultimately choose white?

 Well, for all my rainbow personality, it turns out that there’s something wonderfully comforting about nuzzling into the arms of my native Euro-American culture.
 And what’s crazy is I actually look good in my swirly white-ish dress!
 I will likely never wear white again in my life, so indeed this is a special occasion.

 All right readers, weigh in: Comparing the photos of Spain’s white-ish Royal Palace and Thailand’s rainbow one, which do you prefer?
-Are you rarin’ to buy some Bangkok flights now, or a ticket to Madrid magic instead?
 And what’s YOUR take on wedding dress colors?

 The author, Lillie Marshall, is a 6-foot-tall National Board Certified Teacher of English, fitness fan, and mother of two who has been a public school educator since 2003.
 She launched Around the World “L” Travel and Life Blog in 2009, and over 4.2 million readers have now visited this site.
 Lillie also runs TeachingTraveling.com and DrawingsOf.com.
 Subscribe to her monthly newsletter, and follow @WorldLillie on social media!